 This easy tzatziki sauce is absolutely the lazy way out when you need creamy, tangy Greek yogurt sauce and STAT.
 This version is made without grated cucumbers, making it quick, ready in under 5 minutes.

 Are you looking for the easiest way to bring flavor to your favorite Greek-inspired recipes?
-One that is so so easy, takes barley any time to make, and that of course, still delivers all the flavor?
+One that is so so easy, takes barely any time to make, and that of course, still delivers all the flavor?
 Well, we’re here for it friends.
 It’s right here.

 Your answer for those nights when you’re feeling a little extra lazy yet still craving the flavorful tang of tzatziki.